-''' pmValidateInputOnly = 0 ' Allow all types of values pmValidateWholeNumber = 1 ' Allow only integer numbers pmValidateDecimal = 2 ' Allow only decimal numbers pmValidateList = 3 ' Allow only values from a pre-defined list pmValidateTime = 5 ' Allow only date values pmValidateTextLength = 6 ' Allow only values of a certain length pmValidateCustom = 7 ' User-defined check '''
+'''

+pmValidateInputOnly

+pmValidateWholeNumber = 1 ' Allow only integer numbers

+pmValidateDecimal = 2 ' Allow only decimal numbers

+pmValidateList = 3 ' Allow only values from a pre-defined list

+pmValidateDate = 4 ' Allow only date values

+pmValidateTime = 5 ' Allow only times values

+pmValidateTextLength = 6 ' Allow only values of a certain length

+pmValidateCustom = 7 ' User-defined check

+'''
-\ With this setting, all values are accepted.
-Use it if you merely want an input message to appear when the user activates the cell.

-\\ With this setting, only the values specified in a list of allowed values are accepted.
-Use the parameter For-mula1 to specify the cell range containing this list.
-For example, if the cells C1 through C3 hold the values "dog", "cat" and "mouse" and you enter C1:C3 for Formula1, only these three values will be allowed.

-\\\ When using this setting, you must specify in Formula1 an expression that returns True for valid entries, or False for invalid entries.
+- With this setting, all values are accepted.
+Use it if you merely want an input message to appear when the user activates the cell. - With this setting, only the values specified in a list of allowed values are accepted.
+Use the parameter Formula1 to specify the cell range containing this list.
+For example, if the cells C1 through C3 hold the values "dog", "cat" and "mouse" and you enter C1:C3 for Formula1, only these three values will be allowed. - When using this setting, you must specify in Formula1 an expression that returns True for valid entries, or False for invalid entries.